 Harry Price: Ghost Hunter – Rafe Spall stars in this TV movie based on the real life British psychic researcher and ghost hunter who became famous for exposing and investigating supposed hauntings and spiritualists.
 Watch it HERE.

 Marchlands – Jodie Whittaker (Doctor Who, Broadchurch) stars in this miniseries set in three separate points in time at one haunted house.
 Only available on Region 2 DVD (requires a region-free DVD player).
 DVD at Amazon | DVD at Amazon UK

 The Canterville Ghost – Based on a novella by Oscar Wilde, this one has been remade several times for film, television, and even radio.
-You can get the streaming rental here at Amazon, but they only have the Patrick Stewart version (it’s also on DVD).
-There’s also a TV version with the delightful Bernard Cribbins, but we’ve been unable to locate that one.
 The Canterville Ghost tells the story of a family that moves to a castle haunted by the ghost of a dead nobleman, Sir Simon.
 Try as he might to scare them, the family refuses to be frightened and poor Sir Simon is utterly humiliated.
 Watch the 1996 version with Sir Patrick Stewart HERE.

 Mulberry – Mulberry is an apprentice to the Grim Reaper, and he's been sent to collect Miss Farnaby.
 Instead, he becomes a member of her staff and tries to help her enjoy whatever extra time he can win for her.
 Mulberry is only available on Region 2 DVDs (requires a region-free DVD player), and you can get it from Amazon or Amazon UK.